RedisGears/RedisGears/docs/cluster_support.md

 We have couple of options to call a remote function, those options are expose through the async client which is given to a Coroutine:

 * `async_client.run_on_all_shards` - run the remote function on all the shards (including the current shard).
 Returns a promise that once resolve will give 2 nested arrays, the first contains another array with the results from all the shards and the other contains an array of errors (`[[res1, res2, ...],[err1, err2, ..]]`)
 * `async_client.run_on_key` - run the remote function on the shard responsible for a given key.
-Returns a promise that once resolve will give the result from the remote function exectution or raise an exception in case of an error.
+Returns a promise that once resolve will give the result from the remote function execution or raise an exception in case of an error.

-The following example register a function that will return the total amout of keys on the cluster.
+The following example register a function that will return the total amount of keys on the cluster.
 The function will use the remote function define above:

 ```js
 redis.register_function("my_dbsize", async(async_client) => {